Unity-Technologies/MeshSyncDCCPlugins/Readme.md

   &nbsp;

-  - Polygon mesh, camera, and light sync are supported.
-Portions of Mesh Instance and Replicator are also supported.
+  - Portions of Mesh Instance and Replicator are also supported.
   - Polygon mesh Skinning/Joints and Morph will carry over to Unity, but be aware of how deformers are handled.
     - MeshSync can only handle Joint + Weight Map skinning, or Morph deformers.
 Any other deformers will be ignored.
     - Checking "Bake Deformers" will send the results of applying all deformers to Unity.
 This will mostly synchronize the Mesh on the Unity side even with complex deformer compositions, but comes at the cost of losing skinning and Morph/Blendshape information.
     - Mesh Instance and Replicator skinning won't display properly in Unity.
 "Bake Deformers" must be used.
-  - Clicking "Double Sided" will cause the Mesh to be double-sided in Unity.
   - Be advised that the negative scale is only partially supported.
     - If XYZ all have negative values, the Mesh will sync properly, however if only one axis has a negative value Unity will treat the Mesh as though every axis has a negative value.
   - MeshSync features can also be accessed via commands.
 Use unity.meshsync.settings to change settings, and unity.meshsync.export to export